API Reference

 POST /api/ma/rediscover

-Section titled “POST /api/ma/rediscover”Re-runs MA syncgroup discovery without restarting the bridge.
-Reads current MA_API_URL / MA_API_TOKEN from config.json.
+Section titled “POST /api/ma/rediscover”Re-run MA syncgroup discovery from the currently saved MA_API_URL / MA_API_TOKEN.

-Section titled “POST /api/ma/queue/cmd”Send a playback control command to the active MA syncgroup queue.
+Section titled “POST /api/ma/queue/cmd”Send an asynchronous playback-control command to the active MA queue.

 Body: